 You may probably agree that, when going out, most of us are often guilty of one recurring sin: overpacking.
 If you check carefully, you will soon discover that there is an item or two in your traveling bag that you do not need.
 This is especially true if you are set to leave for your first RV trip.

 Do not let this hamper you.
 Simply get rid of extra items that will merely become baggage.
 Go ahead and do this even thougheven though most modern RVs are designed with a spacious room.
 Do not be lured by this: There is no need for carrying many items that you do not need.
 You should make a few sacrifices to do some wise packing.
 Once you do this, you will not only save on space in your RV vehicle but will also ensure that your trip is more enjoyable.So, here we go!
-Let us now peruse our brief list of a practical RV camping packing list.
+Let us now peruse the brief list from 99 camping of a practical RV camping packing list.

 Carry an RV Generator